³ÉÈËÓ°Òô

 Introduction

 The taxation of trusts is based on the personal tax regime.
 Trusts are subject to the same taxes as individuals: income tax, capital gains tax and inheritance tax.
 However, the application of those taxes varies according to the status and terms of the trust.
 The determining factor is most commonly the entitlement of the beneficiaries.
 Other relevant factors are the date of commencement of the trust, the age of the beneficiaries and whether it was created during lifetime or on death.
-Therefore, the first step in working out how a trust is to be taxed is to examine the trust document to assess what type of trust it is.
+Therefore, the first step in working out how a trust is to be taxed is to examine the trust document to ascertain these details.

 Beneficiaries’ entitlement